TimUnderhay/ngx-panzoom/README.md

 }
 ```

-### Getting at the API
+## Getting at the API

-The panzoom API is exposed through an RXJS observable as a property of the `PanZoomConfig` class, named `api`, to which you simply subscribe to obtain the API object.
+The panzoom API is exposed through an RxJS observable as a property of the `PanZoomConfig` class, named `api`, to which you simply subscribe to obtain the API object.
 The subscription callback method will be passed the API as its only parameter, of type `PanZoomAPI`.
 Because it uses a BehaviorSubject, the callback will immediately trigger when subscribed to, assuming panzoom has already been initialised.
 If panzoom hasn't yet been initialised, the subscription callback will fire as soon as initialisation occurs.

 ```typescript
 import { PanZoomConfig, PanZoomAPI, PanZoomModel } from 'ng2-panzoom';